ros-navigation/navigation2/doc/process/PreReleaseChecklist.md

 We want to ensure the correct version of all our dependencies have been released to the branch we are targeting.
-To do that, we skip the `ros2_dependencies.repos` install step and rely solely on rosdep to install everything.
+To do that, we skip the `underlay.repos` install step and rely solely on rosdep to install everything.

 There is a dockerfile to do that as well, so run